-Students are permitted to repeat and replace up to 15 credits.
+Students in the Art program are permitted to repeat and replace up to 15 credits.
 Students may only repeat courses in which they received a D or F. Students must pay for repeated courses.
 Course repeats are subject to availability.